-6 Written Questions
+6 Written questions

-6 Multiple Choice Questions
+6 Multiple choice questions

 - Energy-coupling mechanics that uses the energy of hydrogen ion gradients across membranes to phosphorylate ADP; powers most ATP synthesis in cells

 - The production of ATP using energy derived from the redox reactions of an electron transport chain; the third major stage of cellular respiration

 acetyl CoA → The entry compound for the citric acid cycle in cellular respiration; formed from a fragment of pyruvate attached to a coenzyme

 reduction → The gain of electrons by a substance involved in a redox reaction; always accompanies oxidation